 The drunk hike down Mt.
 Bukhansan

-On the hike down we chose a different, shorter route that happened to pass a small restaurant selling Korean rice wine (makgeolli).
-Somehow the group was convinced that getting a buzz on would make the climb down faster.
+On the hike down we chose a different, shorter route that happened to pass a small restaurant selling Korean rice wine, makgeolli.
+Somehow the group was convinced (who convinced who?
+It was all a blur) that getting a buzz on would make the climb down faster.
 “It’s the tradition”, L said.
 “You go up a mountain, get drunk, and hike down”.

 I looked at Sunny, the only Korean of the group, for confirmation.
 She just shrugged in that universal gesture of “I don’t know what they’re talking about.”
 But in we went and we shared a couple of bowls of makgeolli.
 It definitely helped me warm up from the inside.
 I felt recharged.